 ISA (Summary Reliability Indices) – What are they?

 With the establishment of the “Indici sintetici di affidabilità” – ISA’s or Summary Reliability Indices, the Italian Tax Agency aims to “facilitate the compliance of tax obligations and encourage the spontaneous emergence of taxable income.”
-These indices form part of a wider initiative for Italian […]
+These indices form part of a wider initiative for Italian taxpayers carrying on business activities, arts or professions, that aims, […]

 The Double Whammy

-What is the double whammy in Italian tax?
-The “double whammy” is what hits new businesses in the second year after start-up.
-No tax in your first year You pay no tax in your first year of operations but the tax due for that first […]
+What is the “Double Whammy” in Italian tax?
+The “double whammy” is what hits certain individuals who have recently moved to Italy and new businesses in the second year after start-up.
+No tax in your first year You pay no tax in your first year after the move but the tax due for that first […]